 ii.
 Post the trailer on the Slum Film Festival Website or social media pages.

 iii.
-Show clips of the short film in its entirety at the festival Award Ceremony, and during any other festival screening.
+Show clips of the film in its entirety at the festival Award Ceremony, and during any other festival screening.

 c.
-Distribute the short film poster to journalists and broadcasters.
+Distribute the film poster to journalists and broadcasters.
 The submitting party takes all responsibility that the consent of the owner of the Title property, clearances from the copyright owner(s) and performer(s) of music used in the film has all been acquired from the appropriate authorities.

 Submission of the entry form implies the acceptance of all submission regulations above.